cs-open-project/projectsfound/README.md

 Description:  Apache Jackrabbit is a fully conforming implementation of the Content Repository for Java Technology API (JCR).
 A content repository is a hierarchical content store with support for structured and unstructured content, full text search, versioning, transactions, observation, and more.
 Typical applications that use content repositories include content management, document management, and records management systems.

 介绍: JCR(Java Content Repository)，即Java内容仓库规范，定义了一套规范API，用于文件和元数据的存储管理、全文检索等。JBoss ModeShape、Apache Jackrabbit等都是JCR规范的具体实现。

 ### JAMES[Java企业邮箱服务]

 Description: The Apache Java Enterprise Mail Server (a.k.a.
 Apache James) is a 100% pure Java SMTP and POP3 Mail server and NNTP News server.
 We have designed James to be a complete and portable enterprise mail engine solution based on currently available open protocols.
 James is also a mail application platform.
 We have developed a Java API to let you write Java code to process emails that we call the mailet API.
 A mailet can generate an automatic reply, update a database, prevent spam, build a message archive, or whatever you can imagine.
 A matcher determines whether your mailet should process an email in the server.
 The James project hosts the Mailet API, and James provides an implementation of this mail application platform API.

 介绍: The Apache Java Enterprise Mail Server (a.k.a.
 Apache James) is a 100% pure Java SMTP and POP3 Mail server and NNTP News server.
 We have designed James to be a complete and portable enterprise mail engine solution based on currently available open protocols.
 James is also a mail application platform.
 We have developed a Java API to let you write Java code to process emails that we call the mailet API.
 A mailet can generate an automatic reply, update a database, prevent spam, build a message archive, or whatever you can imagine.
 A matcher determines whether your mailet should process an email in the server.
 The James project hosts the Mailet API, and James provides an implementation of this mail application platform API.

 ### jclouds[云计算 Java 开发工具包]

 Description: Apache jclouds is an open source multi-cloud toolkit for the Java platform that gives you the freedom to create applications that are portable across clouds while giving you full control to use cloud-specific features.

 介绍: Apache jclouds is an open source multi-cloud toolkit for the Java platform that gives you the freedom to create applications that are portable across clouds while giving you full control to use cloud-specific features.

+### JDO

+Description: The POJO approach separates data manipulation (done by accessing Java data members in the Java domain objects) from database manipulation (done by calling the JDO interface methods).
+This separation of concerns leads to a high degree of independence of the Java view of data from the database view of the data.

+介绍: The POJO approach separates data manipulation (done by accessing Java data members in the Java domain objects) from database manipulation (done by calling the JDO interface methods).
+This separation of concerns leads to a high degree of independence of the Java view of data from the database view of the data.

 ### Jena[构建语义 Web 程序的 Java 框架]